keikoproj/instance-manager/docs/EKS.md

 rollingUpdate is a basic implementation of a rolling instance replacement - you can define `maxUnavailable` to some number or percent that represents the desired capacity to be rotated at a time.

+Under `drainOptions` you can also define the drain timeout in seconds (defaults to 900), and whether to use force when draining (defaults to true).

 ```yaml
 apiVersion: instancemgr.keikoproj.io/v1alpha1
 kind: InstanceGroup